sourcegraph/handbook/content/departments/technical-success/ce/onboarding/index.md

 #### 60–90 days:

 - Guide a prospect towards and through a trial.
-- Guide the creation of plans around red accounts, renewals, and / or post-sales engagement.
 - Participate in and lead CE-identified projects.
 - Raise feedback to the appropriate product team.
 - Drawing from previous experience, make internal contributions by identifying opportunities and proposing and delivering solutions.